 This should be done with the knowledge of your care team, who understand your needs.

-At the moment, we are unable to send out physical resources due to current isolation measures, including our alert wristbands and cards.
-However, we have produced the following MND Alert to use on your mobile phone or print off at home.
+At the moment, we may still have difficulties in sending out our physical resources, although we are doing all we can to ensure you receive your orders.
+In the meantime, you can view most of our information resources online.
+If you are waiting for one of our MND Alert cards or wristbands, you can also use the following MND Alert on your mobile phone or print this off at home.
 Try to have this alert with you at all times.
-If you do need emergency help, this will let medical staff know that you have MND and that oxygen may need to be used with caution.
+If you do need emergency help, this lets medical staff know that you have MND and that oxygen may need to be used with caution.

 You can download this MND Alert or copy the image below: